 Signs You or a Family Member Needs Tinnitus Treatment

 The symptoms of tinnitus include the following phantom noises in your ears:

 The above sounds might vary in level from a low pitch to loud and high pitched.
 Sometimes the phantom noises can be so extreme they can make it hard for you to concentrate, sleep, or even hear real sounds.
-If you or a loved one reports possible tinnitus, a tinnitus evaluation should be performed by one of the expert audiologists at McGuire’s Hearing Centers in Long Island, NY.
+If you or a loved one reports possible tinnitus, a tinnitus evaluation should be performed by one of the expert audiologists at McGuire’s Hearing Centers in Long Island, Bronx and Westchester, NY.

 High Frequency Audiometry